influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

   - Validate input paths upfront.
 - Add locking during TSI iteration creation.
 - Fix various typos.
 - Use `--skip-verify` flag for backup/restore CLI command.
+This is passed to the underlying HTTP client for the `BackupService` and `RestoreService` to support backup and restore on servers with self-signed certificates.
-- Don't auto-print help on `influxd` errors.
+- Don't automatically print help on `influxd` errors.
 - Add `SameSite=Strict` flag to session cookie.
-- Don't include duplicates for `SHOW DATABASES` in InfluxQL.
+- Ensure `SHOW DATABASES` returns a list of the unique databases only.
-- Allow scraper to ignore insecure certificates on a target.
+- Allow scraper to ignore insecure certificates on an endpoint.
 - Ensure Flux reads across all shards.
-- Use default DBRP mapping on `v1 write` endpoint when no retention policy is specified.
+- Use the associated default retention policies defined within the DBRP mapping if no retention policy is specified as part of a v1 write API call.

 ## v2.0.1 General Availability [2020-11-10]